sdondley/ClimateChangeChat/raku/Cool-Raku.md

 that generates our Sequence of prime numbers for us.

 Now all that's left to do is tell grep what numbers we are interested in.
-We do that by passing an argument to `grep` called `*.is-prime`.
+We do that by passing an argument to `grep`, expressed as `*.is-prime`.
 Notice the colon immediately after `grep`.
 That indicates that what follows is the argument we will be passing to the `grep` method.

 So what exactly is the `*.is-prime` doing?
 It tells grep which stuff to place into the Sequence.
 You can think of it as a test that runs on every number in